UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 create more complex figures since there are now several panels within each figure to keep track of.

-This doesn’t mean that each panel absolutely needs a title, but when in doubt it is better to add one title too many than one too few.
+If we have already taken steps to reduce the ambiguity of the charts in our figure (as we did in the previous slides), we might not need a title for each chart in the figure, but when in doubt it is better to add one title too many than one too few.

+We should at least add an overall title to the figure as we learned in previous modules.
+Here we use `dx` to center this figure over the charts in the figure, rather than having it to the left or centered over the entire charts + legends.

+We here make the overall title more general, but could also have highlighted a specific take home message, such as that there is no clear geographical distribution of asthma cases or that the relative differences between most states is rather small.
+Which title we chose would depend on the narrative we are building with the figure.

 ---